Michael Pezzetta: International play

 Internationally, Pezzetta represented Hockey Canada as part of team Canada White at the 2014 World U-17 Hockey Challenge, where his team ultimately finished in fifth place.

 Personal life

-Pezzetta was born to parents Laurie and Lino, the latter whom worked as a fire captain for Toronto Fire Services.
+Pezzetta was born to parents Laurie and Lino, the latter of whom worked as a fire captain for Toronto Fire Services.
 He has one sibling, a brother named Stefano.
 The family is of Italian ancestry.
+Growing up, Pezzetta was a fan of his hometown Toronto Maple Leafs, idolizing players like Mats Sundin and Curtis Joseph.
+As a youth, he wore #13 in honour of Sundin.

 He is an avid collector of cowboy hats.